 The Best Dog Foods for Puggles – My Top Picks

 With hundreds of dog food options on the market, it can be confusing to narrow your choices down to the perfect meal.

 I’ve narrowed down my favorites to this list of 20.
-But first, let’s talk about the nine that are the best of the best.
+But first, let’s talk about the seven that are the best of the best.